 A soft mattress is an ideal choice if you tend or prefer sleeping on your tummy, and one that is a bit more firm is the best pick if you sleep on your back or your sides.
 Since the fetal position is the most common sleeping position, investing in a firm mattress is often the safest bet.

-When at the retail store, test the mattress to have a feel of its density and the support it will provide.
+When at the retail store, test the mattress to feel its density and the support it will provide.
 Lay on it for a few minutes in the sleep position you prefer to ensure that the mattress feels comfortable.
 If you share the bed, have your partner with you when trying out the bed.
-It will ensure that both of you find the mattress comfortable enough and none will feel disadvantaged.
+It will ensure that both of you find the mattress comfortable enough, and none will feel disadvantaged.

 Take into Account the Bed Size

 When thinking of the size to buy, you will have to consider two things.
 First, you need to decide if the bed is for one or should fit two people comfortably.
-The other things to factor into your decision making is the size of the room so that you do not have a bed that is too big to fit.
-However, the essential thing about what size to buy is to consider how much space you need for movement as you roll about in bed when sleeping.
+The other thing to factor into your decision-making is the room’s size so that you do not have a bed that is too big to fit.
+However, the essential thing about what size to buy is considering how much space you need for movement as you roll about in bed when sleeping.

-If you are taller than the average person, then you should consider getting a bed whose length is ten centimetres longer than you.
-As for the width, you will need to decide if you something that is ideal for one person or two; and if it is for two, then it should have enough space to that the two of you do not feel cramped.
+If you are taller than the average person, you should consider getting a bed whose length is ten centimeters longer than you.
+As for the width, you will need to decide if you something ideal for one person or two, and if it is for two, then it should have enough space so that the two of you do not feel cramped.

 Given such standards, now you understand why there are no universal standards regarding bed sizes.
-As such, very term used in reference to a particular bed size is descriptive and not a measure of size.
+Every term used about a particular bed size is descriptive and not a measure of size.